-CRDC Application Package: You will submit several required documents to support your application (letter of interest, resume, and references).
+CRDC Application Package: You will submit several required documents to support your application (one-page letter of interest, one-page resume, and contact information for two references).
 Please follow the submission instructions provided in the application.
 These documents should be uploaded as one single PDF.

 Course Selection Questionnaire: You will choose the course(s) you would like to be receive credit for on this program.
 Check the "Academics" tab to see what courses are offered on this program.
 If you need help selecting your course, check with your academic advisor.